OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 Work on bypassing the checks using the following techniques:

 1. Patch out the integrity checks.
-Disable the unwanted behaviour by overwriting the respective bytecode or native code with NOP instructions.
+Disable the unwanted behavior by overwriting the respective bytecode or native code with NOP instructions.
 2. Use Frida or Xposed to hook APIs to hook the APIs used for detection and return fake values.

 Refer to the "Tampering and Reverse Engineering section" for examples of patching, code injection and kernel modules.